baladev07/java-rest-api-embedded-server/README.md

-# java-rest-api-embedded-server
+# Java Rest API with java servlet

 This project contains Java-based REST API that allows users to perform CRUD operations on a user entity.
 The API is built using Java 8, javax.servlet, and an embedded Tomcat server.
-The API uses Hibernate to interact with a MySQL database for persistence.
+The API uses Hibernate and JDBC to interact with a MySQL database for persistence.

 # Getting Started
-To get started with [Project Name], you will need to have Java and MySQL on your machine.
+To get started with this project, you will need to have Java and MySQL on your machine.
 You can download Java from the Oracle website, MySQL from the MySQL website.

 Once you have these dependencies installed, you can clone this repository and import the project into your favorite Java IDE.
-You can then run the API by launching the embedded Tomcat server.
+You can then run the Application this start the embedded Tomcat server.

 # API Endpoints